Chris Benoit double-murder and suicide

 2007 familicide in Fayetteville, Georgia, U.S.

-Over a three-day period from June 22-24, 2007, Chris Benoit, a forty-year-old Canadian professional wrestler employed by World Wrestling Entertainment (WWE), murdered his wife Nancy and their seven-year-old son, Daniel, before hanging himself at their residence in Fayetteville, Georgia, United States.
+Over a three-day period from June 22–24, 2007, Chris Benoit, a 40-year-old Canadian professional wrestler employed by World Wrestling Entertainment (WWE), murdered his wife Nancy and their seven-year-old son, Daniel, before hanging himself at their residence in Fayetteville, Georgia, United States.

 Autopsy results showed that Nancy was murdered first, having died of asphyxiation on the night of June 22.
 Daniel, who also died of asphyxia, was killed as he was lying sedated in his bed on the morning of June 23.
 On the evening of June 24, Benoit killed himself in his weight room, when he used his lat pulldown machine to hang himself.
 He placed Bibles near the bodies of Nancy and Daniel.

-Since the murders, numerous explanations for Benoit's actions have been proposed, including severe chronic traumatic encephalopathy (CTE) and steroid and alcohol abuse, leading to a failing marriage and other personal problems.
+Since the murders, numerous explanations for Benoit's actions have been proposed, including severe chronic traumatic encephalopathy (CTE), as well as steroid and alcohol abuse, leading to a failing marriage and other personal problems.
 This led to numerous media accounts, and a federal investigation into steroid abuse in professional wrestling.

 Events

 Murder of Nancy Benoit

-On Friday, June 22, 2007, Chris Benoit killed his wife Nancy in the bonus room of their house in Fayetteville, Georgia, twenty-two miles south of Atlanta.
+On Friday, June 22, 2007, Chris Benoit killed his wife Nancy in the bonus room of their house in Fayetteville, Georgia, 22 miles south of Atlanta.
 According to the police report, Nancy's limbs had been bound prior to her death, with her arms being restrained with coaxial cables and her feet being duct-taped together.
 A balled-up combination of a tube sock and tape was also found in the kitchen trash and appeared to be soaked in dried blood, which led police to believe that it was being used as a makeshift gag prior to Nancy's death.
 Injuries indicated that Benoit had pressed a knee into her back while pulling on a cord around her neck, causing strangulation.
 Her body was found wrapped in a blanket alongside a Bible.
 Officials said that there were no signs of immediate struggle.

 Toxicologists found alcohol in Nancy's body but were unable to determine whether it had been present before death or was a product of decomposition.
 Decomposition made it difficult to estimate pre-death levels of hydrocodone and alprazolam, which were found in "therapeutic levels" in her body.
 In any case, the medical examiner saw no evidence that Nancy was as sedated as Daniel had been when he was killed.